pyaephyo20-ppa/portfolio/index.md

 *	Identify trends and insights, and optimize spending and performance based on the insights
 *	Brainstorm new and creative growth strategies
 *	Collaborate with agencies and other vendor partners

+## Growth Marketing Manager
+### Better HR
+> Feb, 2023 – Jan, 2024
+>
+> Yangon, Myanmar

+*	Responsible for the growth marketing of Better HR Software and related products in APAC countries such as Myanmar, Sri Lanka, Cambodia, Vietnam, Singapore and Thailand
+*	Running performance marketing campaigns to drive the quality leads and trial
+*	Content marketing to engage the clients and potential clients with the useful and up-to-date info
+*	Optimizing the website for better user experience & SEO friendly
+*	Being in control of cost per for the paid tactics Re-marketing and developing the best multi-channel

+<strong>KEY ACHIEVEMENT</strong> - Drove 500 qualified leads from APAC countries.
+Optimized website to get 100 SEO scores on Google Page Speed Insights.
+Launched Cambodia market.
+Achieved organic LinkedIn followers by 2.7k, page visits by 3.1k, website visitors by 45k, and engagement rate by 49.9%.

 ## Header 2